A QuirkyCruise Perusal of North American Canal Transits — Ted Scull Does a Deep Dive on These Fascinating Waterways

 By Theodore W. Scull.

-Digging canals date back to the Ancient World from simple shallow channels for irrigating fields to more substantial waterways to move building stones, crops and people.
+Digging canals dates back to the Ancient World from simple shallow channels for irrigating fields to more substantial waterways to move building stones, crops and people.
 Wheeled transport, where it existed, was hindered by poor road surfaces and the loads carried could not approach what a canal barge transported.

 In Part One of our canals series, we looked at Europe’s contribution to providing useful waterways for QuirkyCruise-type small ships traversing the Suez, Corinth, Main-Danube, North Sea, Kiel and Caledonian canals.